nullptr-deref/GuardianBot/readme.md

 RealSense devices (simply because I'm currently have no access to device I used to have).

-Also, current version of program has some weird behaviour making program exit unexpectedly for no reason.
-If you have ideas and/or experience on solving this kind of issues, please contact me or create a PR.

 ### Build and run

 Finally, support for simple cameras delivered so feel free to